What Is Wind Shear and How Does It Affect Airplanes?

 There are two primary types of wind shear: horizontal and vertical.
 While they both involve a sudden change in the speed or direction of wind over a short distance, the way in which they move relative to airplanes differs.

-Horizontal wind shears moves horizontally relative to airplanes.
+Horizontal wind shear moves horizontally relative to airplanes.
 Vertical wind shear, on the other hand, moves vertically relative to airplanes.
 Of those two types of wind shear, the latter has the greatest impact on airplanes.
 Vertical wind shear typically occurs at low altitudes where it can affect the lift or speed of airplanes.

 Takeoffs and Landings